francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     yes
     ```

-    But `jane` can not list cluster scoped resources (e.g. Nodes):
+    But `jane` can not create Role resources in the `kube-system` namespace:

     ```sh
-    kubectl auth can-i get nodes
+    kubectl auth can-i create roles --namespace kube-system
     ```

     The output is similar to this:

     ```plaintext
-    Warning: resource 'nodes' is not namespace scoped no
+    no
     ```

+    This is because you created a RoleBinding between the `admin` ClusterRole and the `admin` group **only** in the `default` namespace.

 8. Unset the `KUBECONFIG` environment variable.